Lee's Summit man missing for 7 days found alive in ravine

-LEE’S SUMMIT, MO (KCTV) – A missing Lee's Summit man has been found alive seven days later in a ravine along I-470.
+LEE’S SUMMIT, MO (KCTV) – A missing Lee's Summit man who had been missing for a week is hospitalized after being found in a wrecked car at the bottom of a ravine.

-Police say Ryan Linneman, 37, was located Wednesday night near View High Drive.
-His car had left the eastbound lanes of the interstate.
+Police say Ryan Linneman, 37, was located Wednesday night along Interstate 470 near View High Drive.
+His car had left the eastbound lanes of the interstate and went down a 50-foot incline.
+The vehicle landed in a gully that was obscured from the view of passing motorists.

-Linneman was discovered by a man riding a dirt bike in the area, police said.
+He was discovered by a man riding a dirt bike in the area, police said.

 He was rushed to an area hospital with critical injuries.
-Police said Thursday morning they did not have an update on his condition.
+Lee's Summit police spokesman Sgt.
+Chris Depue says he did not have an updated condition report Thursday.

+Police asked the public for help finding Linneman after he was last seen driving his car on Oct.
+9.

 (0) comments